-This work was supported in part by the Canada Research Chair Program and the NSERC Discovery Grant; by the Independent Research Project of State Key Laboratory of Advanced Design and Manufacturing for Vehicle Body 71765003, and the Hunan Key Laboratory of Intelligent Robot Technology in Electronic Manufacturing Open Foundation of China under Grant 2017TP1011; by the National Key Research and Development Program of China under Grant 2017YFB1002501, and the Fundamental Research Funds for the Central Universities; by the National Natural Science Foundation of China under Grant 61673266, 61573133 and 61401046.
-(Corresponding authors: Wei Sun; Q. M. Jonathan Wu; Yimin Yang.)
+Manuscript received June 8, 2018; revised October 22, 2018; accepted December 17, 2018.
+Date of publication December 21, 2018; date of current version March 11, 2021.
+This work was supported in part by the Canada Research Chair Program and the NSERC Discovery Grant; in part by the Independent Research Project of State Key Laboratory of Advanced Design and Manufacturing for Vehicle Body under Grant 71765003; in part by the Hunan Key Laboratory of Intelligent Robot Technology in Electronic Manufacturing Open Foundation of China under Grant 2017TP1011; in part by the National Key Research and Development Program of China under Grant 2017YFB1002501; in part by the Fundamental Research Funds for the Central Universities; and in part by the National Natural Science Foundation of China under Grant 61673266, Grant 61573133, and Grant 61401046.
+(Corresponding author: Wei Sun.)

-W. Wu, W. Sun, and X. F. Yuan are with the College of Electrical and Information Engineering, Hunan University, the State Key Laboratory of Advanced Design and Manufacturing for Vehicle Body, Hunan University, and the Hunan Key Laboratory of Intelligent Robot Technology in Electronic Manufacturing, Hunan University, Changsha 410082, China.
+W. Wu, W. Sun, and X. Yuan are with the College of Electrical and Information Engineering, Hunan University, Changsha 410082, China, also with the State Key Laboratory of Advanced Design and Manufacturing for Vehicle Body, Hunan University, Changsha 410082, China, and also with the Hunan Key Laboratory of Intelligent Robot Technology in Electronic Manufacturing, Hunan University, Changsha 410082, China (e-mail: david-sun@126.com).

-Q. M. Jonathan Wu is with the Department of Electrical and Computer Engineering, University of Windsor, Windsor N9B 3P4, Canada.
+Q. M. J. Wu is with the Department of Electrical and Computer Engineering, University of Windsor, Windsor, ON N9B 3P4, Canada (e-mail: jwu@uwindsor.ca).

-Y. M. Yang is with Computer Science Department, Lakehead University, Thunder Bay P7B 5E1, Canada.
+Y. Yang is with the Computer Science Department, Lakehead University, Thunder Bay, ON P7B 5E1, Canada (e-mail: yangyi\min@126.com).

-W. L. Zheng and B. L. Lu are with the Department of Computer Science and Engineering, Shanghai Jiao Tong University and the Key Laboratory of Shanghai Education Commission for Intelligent Interaction and Cognitive Engineering, Shanghai Jiao Tong University, Shanghai 200240, China.
+W.-L. Zheng and B.-L. Lu are with the Department of Computer Science and Engineering, Shanghai Jiao Tong University, Shanghai 200240, China, and also with the Key Laboratory of Shanghai Education Commission for Intelligent Interaction and Cognitive Engineering, Shanghai Jiao Tong University, Shanghai 200240, China.